 She’s introduced as the wife of Lappidoth, a title that has an intriguing alternate reading in the Jewish tradition.
 Lappidoth is the Hebrew word for torches, with a range of meaning that includes fire, flashes, sparks and splendour.
 It’s unusual as a proper name, especially for a man.
 Moreover, the word for wife and woman is the same in Hebrew.
 As a result, some Jewish scholars have argued that the phrase is a personal epithet that should be read as “woman of torches” or “fiery woman” or “woman of splendour.”

-Deborah’s story begins in earnest when she launches a plan to free Israel from a Canaanite army led by Sisera.
-Deborah summons Barak for the task and assures him that God will give him the victory.
+Deborah’s story begins when she launches a plan to free Israel from a Canaanite army led by Sisera.
+She summons Barak for the task and assures him God will give him the victory.
 When Barak proves unenthusiastic, the prophetess tells him the glory of triumph will go to a woman instead.
 This turns out to be Jael, who lures the fleeing Sisera into her tent, lulls him to sleep and then pounds a tent peg through his skull.
-Barak only arrives later to find his military adversary dead at the woman’s feet.
+Barak only arrives later to find his adversary dead at the woman’s feet.

 Deborah was a wise and godly woman, but she was also a product of her time, a fierce war leader in an era defined by warfare.
 In the opinion of some Jewish commentators, she’s not only the greatest among the judges, but also the greatest woman in the Old Testament.
 Based on the textual evidence, it’s hard to argue with that assessment.

 Gideon: Hesitant war hero